The History of West Lodge Park

 1963 - The Arboretum is Founded

 Edward Beale took over a ten acre field previously sublet to a farmer in 1963 and began an ambitious scheme of tree planting, with professional design.
-Since then more trees and shrubs have been added until there are now over 500 different varieties.
-The arboretum has attracted considerable press publicity and is officially recognised by the National Council for Propagation of Plants and Gardens for its Hornbeam and Eleagnus collections.
+Since then more trees and shrubs have been added until there are now over 800 different varieties.
+The arboretum has attracted considerable press publicity and is officially recognised by the Plant Heritage for its Hornbeam and Swamp Cypress national collections

 1972 - The Hotel Doubles in Size